CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/azure-cyclecloud-cluster.md

 ![Create Storage Account on Azure](../../azure_web_interface_images/CycleCloudHost_storage_account.png)

-Navigate to the CycleCloudHostApplication Virtual Machine
+Click on Home to return to the Azure Portal and then Click on the CycleCloudHostApplication Virtual Machine

 Click on Copy next to the Public IP address to copy it.